dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 (RU) gives poorer results than those for Mexican addresses, even if these latter are written in a different structure and language.
 This situation could be explained by both languages' roots; Spanish is closer to French than Russian is.
 An interesting thing is that even in a *difficult* annotation context, both models perform relatively well.
-It means that our models seem to have really learned the *logic* of an address sequence.
+It suggests that our models have really learned the *logic* of an address sequence.
 It could also mean that if we train our model longer, maybe we could improve our results.
 But, other improvements will be discussed in the next summary section.

 | Model (Country) | LSTM one layer | Bidirectional bi-LSTM |